capri1989/reveal.js/markdown/slides.md

 * "read-only" - no management functionality
 * No built-in authentication system
-* Limited funtionality of Rivet.JS
+* Limited functionality of Rivet.JS

 ---